numerique-gouv/lasuite-landingpage/README.md

 On build, for every field named `image`, we'll try to get the image dimensions before rendering the content in nextjs pages (adding an `image_object` object next to the `image` data, with src, width and height info)

+## Translating the website

+There are both translation strings in the code, and translated content to manage.

+- to update code translation strings, edit yaml locale files in `/src/locales/`.
+They can be easily updated through the GitHub UI if you don't want to install the project locally.
+Check the `fr.yml` file for a given translation: some of them have template tags (with curly braces) needed to render properly you should not be forgotten,
+- to update translated content, use the CMS as usual and edit the content of the language you want.
+Yaml content files in `/content` will be updated accordingly.

+For each content page, you can decide if the page is available in english and german or not.
+This is useful if you can't translate some content directly.
+Don't forget to toggle the switches _on_ when your translated page is ready.

 ### Locally

 If you want to test the CMS locally, after starting the dev server with `yarn dev`, you can start a local CMS proxy server with `yarn cms`.
 This will make you edit your local files, without creating commits on changes.